CaptainTeemo/Apple-silicon-scripts/README.md

 # Apple-silicon-scripts
-Scripts for building thirty-party libraries for Apple silicon.
+Scripts for building third-party libraries for Apple silicon.

 ## OpenSSL